 5 p.m.
 Minnesota forecast from Dec.
 10, 2025 | NEXT Weather

-More flurries and an arctic blast are on the way for the Twin Cities, says NEXT Weather meteorologist Chris Shaffer.
+Minnesota is bracing for an arctic blast, says NEXT Weather meteorologist Chris Shaffer.

 View CBS News In